 Udadwale – this is another popular park to see the elephants and is usually done after people have visited Ella.
 I know this is a really busy park but I can’t provide any more info on it as we didn’t meet a lot of people who went there.

 Minneriya (near Dambulla) – There’s another national park near Dambulla and we met a girl in Maldives who told us that she went there and it was amazing with hardly any other tourists because most go to the two above.
 We were going to go and it would have cost us only US$30 each for the entrance fee.

-Pinnawala – Be careful of this park.
+Pinnawala in Sri Lanka – Be careful of this park.
 Lonely Planet mentions how the elephants are mistreated here and I’ve read a few posts on it too.
 We even saw an elephant chained up at a bizarre elephant ride place next to Sigiyria Rock which was upsetting.
 I have no idea why tourists think it’s a good idea to go on elephant rides.

 Elephant Freedom Project – If you want to get up close to the elephants and give them a bath whilst still be ethical and not going for an elephant ride then check out the Elephant Freedom Project.
 If I’d known about this place before, I would have probably checked it out.

 To be honest, we only found two beaches in Sri Lanka that we really liked.
 The others we saw were either filled with litter, busy with tourists or not swimmable due to the waves.
 Living in Australia didn’t help as you can’t even compare the beaches.
 We loved Hiriketiya in Dikwella and Silent Beach in Tangalle the most.